Tur-1/Laravel-Modules/README.md

 php artisan page:create Dashboard
 ```

-This will generate a `Dashboard` page in the specified module.
+This will generate a `Dashboard` page

 ### Create a Filter